Parasrah/elm-react-component/README.md

 The goal of this library is to make trying out Elm in your existing React code-base as easy as possible!
 After all most companies that decide to try Elm do so incrementally.
 Try it out!

+> If you're looking for a library with more explicit control over ports, check out [react-elm-components](https://github.com/cultureamp/react-elm-components).

 ## [Install](#install)

 Using npm: